 You’ll have a chance to sponsor an elephant and purchase souvenirs at the end of the session.

 Those who have adopted an elephant orphan have another opportunity to visit at 5 pm. when the babies return to their stockades.
 This visit is by appointment only and fills up fast.
 Make a reservation as soon as you book your trip to Nairobi.

-At this session, a smaller group of visitors will be led into the woods where the elephants will run by on their way to the stockades.
+At this session, a smaller group of visitors are led into the woods.
+Again you stand behind a rope as the elephants run by on their way home for the night.
 Incredibly cute.
-After they are settled, you will have the opportunity to explore the stockades, greeting the elephants, and chatting with the keepers.
+After they settle, you will have the opportunity to explore the stockades, greeting the elephants, and chatting with the keepers.

 FAQ: I sponsor an elephant.
 Should I attend the morning public session, or just the afternoon session?

 In our experience the answer is a unanimous – Go to BOTH if possible.
 The morning session is very informative, a great chance to hear about each elephant orphan, and is the only opportunity to purchase a souvenir (though the online store sells some great things!).